-Lands within the WCRO that are not allocated to WCR-PUD development areas, and that are deeded to the County in fee simple, shall count toward satisfying the minimum 250-acre requirement for 60/40 AGR-PUD for the acreages specified above, but do not need to be included in any Zoning development order application.
+Lands within the WCRO that are not allocated to WCR-PUD development areas, and that are required to be deeded to the County in fee simple, shall count toward satisfying the minimum 250-acre requirement for 60/40 AGR-PUD for the acreages specified above, but do not need to be included in any Zoning development order application.

-NEW Policy 1.5.2-d: Within the West Hyder Overlay, institutional uses may be allowed west of SR-7 provided they are located within the development area of an AGR-PUD listed in Policy 1.5.2-b, or are on land deeded to the County.
+NEW Policy 1.5.2-d: Within the West Hyder Overlay, institutional, public and civic uses may be allowed west of SR-7 provided they are located within the development area of an AGR-PUD listed in Policy 1.5.2-b, or are on land deeded to the County.